 What you do right after a shift and before all that can have a big impact on your mental and physical health.
 While it’s tempting to get off shift and dive straight into the next task, taking a few extra minutes for some extra after-shift best practices can do wonders to help you decompress and actually enjoy your time away from work.

+If you want to work for a nursing company who cares about your health and wellness, join us at Clipboard Health.
 Here are some best nursing practices you can consider incorporating into your schedule after your shifts.

 Nursing Practice #1.
 Take Off Your Work Clothes and Shoes